Curved Air: From formation to first breakup

-After a series of intensive rehearsals in Martin's family home in Gloucestershire, the five-piece launched a well-received U.K. tour, supporting Black Sabbath at one point.
+After a series of intensive rehearsals in Martin's family home in Gloucestershire, the five-piece launched a well-received UK tour, supporting Black Sabbath at one point.
 The band toured with their own sound engineer, Shaun Davies (later the producer for Way's post-Curved Air band, Wolf), which allowed them to achieve a better on-stage sound mix than other groups with unusual combinations of instruments.
 Shaun's father, Guy Davies, made the perspex violins used by Way and later Jobson.
 Curved Air publicist Tony Brainsby fanned the enthusiastic audience response and a bidding war for the band ensued, and in summer 1970 Curved Air signed with Warner Bros., becoming the first British band on the company's roster.
 The band received a much-publicized advance of £100,000 and their debut album Air Conditioning was released in November notable for its being issued as the first commercially available LP picture disc in the UK.
 The album reached number 8 in the UK Albums Chart, preceded by a single, "It Happened Today".
 John Peel picked up on the band and they performed on several Peel radio Sessions and Roundhouse ‘Implosion’ events.

 Bass player Rob Martin left due to a hand injury, and was replaced by Ian Eyre.
 The band released "Back Street Luv" which reached number 4 in the UK Singles Chart to become the band's most successful single to date.
 The Second Album peaked at number 11.
 A non-LP follow-up single, "Sarah's Concern", went by unnoticed.